 Alan: I object to government abusing its power to squash the constitutional freedoms of its citizenry.
 And, God forbid, anybody challenge it.
 They're smeared as being a heretic.
 Melissa Hughes is an American.
 Melissa Hughes is an American.
 Melissa Hughes is an American!

 Judge Robert Sanders: Mr. Shore.
 Unless you have anything new and fresh to say, please sit down.
 You've breached the decorum of my courtroom with all this hooting.

 Alan: Last night, I went to bed with a book.
 Not as much fun as a 29 year old, but the book contained a speech by Adlai Stevenson.
 The year was 1952.
 He said, "The tragedy of our day is the climate of fear in which we live and fear breeds repression.
 Too often, sinister threats to the Bill of Rights, to freedom of the mind are concealed under the patriotic cloak of anti-Communism."

 Today, it's the cloak of anti-terrorism.
 Stevenson also remarked, "It's far easier to fight for principles than to live up to them."

 I know we are all afraid, but the Bill of Rights - we have to live up to that.
 We simply must.
 That's all Melissa Hughes was trying to say.
 She was speaking for you.
 I would ask you now to go back to that room and speak for her.

 One Can Lead A Horse To Water, But...

-Until there is a solution for this, where one solution has been provided, Nobody will bring Peace to Our Times, feed the hungry, care for the sick, and bake apple pie better than Mom. (otoh) If None of the Above was a choice on voter ballots, it would be a huge step towards recovering political control for US people, and Nobody gets it.
+Until there is a solution for this, where one solution has been provided, Nobody will continue to bring Peace to Our Times, feed the hungry, care for the sick, bake apple pie better than Mom, and believes NONE of the ABOVE should be a choice on Voter Ballots.